 The river Tay has the largest discharge in the UK, and it is the Scottish longest.
 Many of its tributaries are streams all over the lower region of the Highlands.
-The ones in the north part of Perthshire district often have some nice waterfalls.
+Mainly in northern Perthshire, they often have some nice waterfalls.
 Probably the most famous is Black Linn Falls, (pictured above) located near Dunkeld.
 Only a short walk from them are Braan Falls:

-Each of the rivers has plenty of small, unnamed streams flowing into it, with cascades along.
+Each of the rivers has plenty of small, unnamed streams flowing into it, cascading along.

 Waterfalls aren't the only interesting thing on the rivers.
-At the Loch Tay, there's the Scottish Crannog Centre, which shows a reconstructed water-based dwelling from the Iron Age:
+At Loch Tay is the Scottish Crannog Centre, which shows a reconstructed water-based dwelling from the Iron Age:

-North Pertshire serves as a bridge between Highlands and Lowlands, and given by the number of rivers here, there are loads of literal bridges worth mentioning:
+The mentioned north Perthshire serves as a bridge between Highlands and Lowlands and given the number of rivers here, there are loads of literal bridges worth checking:

-If you liked this post, you might enjoy my other articles, such as those..
+If you liked this article, you might enjoy browsing my Blog Archives for more posts, such as...

 Thanks for reading!